If you came to this page directly, you might wish to read a page with an introduction to this section first.

 View of modern Tiberias (and as it appeared at the beginning of the XXth century in the image used as background for this page).
 You may wish to see the town and its lake from Umm Qays in Jordan

 Descending the mountain by a very steep rocky road we reached the foot of it and entered Tiberias at half past four.
 It is a small wretched city of which the houses, or rather hovels, are built of stones, for the most part heaped on one another without mortar.
-In the walls about eighteen feet high are visible the patches with which the Turks have repaired the breaches made by the French when they took the city in 1799.

 William Turner - Journal of a Tour in the Levant - 1820.
 Turner made an excursion to Tiberias and its environs from Nazareth.

 We are camped in this place, now, just within the city walls of Tiberias.
 We went into the town before nightfall and looked at its people - we cared nothing about its houses.
 Its people are best examined at a distance.
 They are particularly uncomely Jews, Arabs, and negroes.

 Mark Twain - The Innocents Abroad - 1869.
 Twain reached Tiberias from Syria, after having visited Banias and Capernaum.

 As to the old city, said to be built by Herod, and named in

 honour of Tiberias, it is not known, whether there was any town here